Matt-Gallery/my-game-plpak/Plpak Proposal.md

 ## Project Description

 #### My game is called Plpak.
 It is a Czech card game similar to Spades or Hearts.
-My web version will be a single player game with a running score and a winner determined at the end (the human player or one of the 3 computer players).
+My web version will be a single player game with a running score and a winner determined at the end (the human player or one of the 3 computer players or a tie).

 ## Game Description